Cross-entropy: Cross-entropy loss function and logistic regression

 Cross-entropy can be used to define a loss function in machine learning and optimization.
+Mao, Mohri, and Zhong (2023) give an extensive analysis of the properties of the family of cross-entropy loss functions in machine learning, including theoretical learning guarantees and extensions to adversarial learning.
 The true probability $p_i$ is the true label, and the given distribution $q_i$ is the predicted value of the current model.
 This is also known as the log loss (or logarithmic loss or logistic loss); the terms "log loss" and "cross-entropy loss" are used interchangeably.